codio-gcse-2014/teacher-python-3/.guides/sections.md

 It is, of course, possible to do this with a loop, but Python here provides are more efficient and easier to read way of accomplishing the same thing.

 ---
-title: Dictonaries (Associative arrays)
+title: Dictionaries (Associative arrays)
 files:
   - action: close
     path: "#tabs"
-layout: 2-panels-tree
+layout: ""
 step: 06-dictionaries

 ---